Sumit-1018/TrendsInAutomative/README.md

 Real-Time Insights: Provides businesses with actionable insights to refine strategies and stay competitive in the market. 🏢💡

-📸 Screenshots
-(Insert relevant screenshots of your dashboard here to give users a preview of the project.)

 🛠 Technologies Used
 Tableau: For creating the interactive dashboard and visualizations. 💻